elliot-wilson/poly-glot/README.md

 ## A Spelling Bee Algorithm

-* I use a fairly straightword algorithm to generate valid spelling bee puzzles.
+* I use a fairly straightword algorithm to generate valid Spelling Bee puzzles.
 I generate a string of 7 unique letters that contains at least one vowel, and then I scan my dictionary to check whether this letter combination results in a pangram (a word that contains all 7 letters).

 ````javascript
 //grid.js